 - The advert has expired.

-- The advert needs editing if the job board supports that through a third party (check this with the job board in question).
+- The advert needs editing - if the job board supports that.

 - Or you just need to post the same advert to a different board or source.

-- 'Repost' - this is where you want to make some edits to improve your response, choose different job boards/social sources to post to, or both.
+- 'Repost': This is where you want to make some edits to improve your response, choose different job boards/social sources to post to, etc.

 When to use 'Post a new advert'

-Having posted one version of your vacancy advert already, this feature allows you to post another advert which is distinctly different from the first.
+Having posted one version of the advert from your vacancy already, occasionally you might need to post another advert which is distinctly different from the first.

-So this method isn't suitable for scenarios where you simply want to post the same advert again or edit it at a later date, as this can cause additional credits to be used unintentionally with your job board.
-In that scenario you should use the 'Repost' method above.
+This option will automatically create a new and unique vacancy reference.
+This option is therefore not suitable for scenarios where you simply want to post the same advert again or edit it at a later date.
+Doing so can cause additional credits to be used unintentionally with your job board.

-Let's look at an example scenario where 'Post a new advert' would be preferable to using 'Reposting':
+Let's look at a couple of examples where 'Post a new advert' would be preferable to using 'Repost':

-Another scenario might be where you need to use two different job titles because you know that they are both used widely, and interchanged for that job type by employers and candidates.
-Therefore you want to ensure you attract candidates who will be searching for either.
+Example 2: Another scenario might be where you need to use two different job titles.
+This is because you know both are used widely by employers and candidates alike.
+Therefore you want to ensure you attract candidates who will be searching for either title.